 You likely have many questions running through your mind.
 One of the most common ones is this: does cerebral palsy affect the brain?
 Let’s examine what cerebral palsy is, how it occurs, and resources you can use to help your child as they mature.

 Cerebral Palsy Is a Disorder of the Brain

-To cut right to the chase—yes, cerebral palsy affects the brain.
-But not necessarily in the way you might think.
+Cerebral palsy definitely affects the brain, but not necessarily in the way you might think.

 Every child with CP has a motor disability.
 This means that their ability to move a certain part of the body is limited.
-The part of the brain that is affected by the disability determines what part of their body has compromised motor function.
-For instance, CP could impact the part of the brain that controls arm movement, or leg movement, or both.
-It may even target the portion of the brain that controls speech.
+The part of the brain that is affected by the disability determines what part of the body will have compromised motor function.

 Cerebral palsy can vary dramatically in terms of severity as well.
 Here are three of the most common forms: